Baqend/guide/src/topics/speed-kit/image-optimization.md

 ## What does it do?

-Speed Kit's automatic image optimization is able to **transcode** accelerated images to the most efficient formats and even **rescale** them to just fit the requesting client’s screen:
+Speed Kit's automatic image optimization is able to **transcode** accelerated images to the most efficient formats and even **rescale** them to just fit the requesting client’s screen and device pixel ratio (dpr):

 ![Baqend optimizes your images automatically and on-the-fly.](image-optimization-speed-kit.png)